jobindjohn/vivaplus_v0.2/docs/contributor-guide/80-validation-catalog.md

 ### 1. Start an issue for the new validation load case

 Open an issue on the repo with a description of the validation case.
-Give a brief  title for the issue (AuthorLastName-Year-Load-case)
+Give a brief  title for the issue: ExperimentAuthorLastName-Year-Load-case.
+Limit the load case keywords to 2-4 words.
+(In the next step, we use an automated method to make branches and keeping a short title will give you a not-so-long 'Branch name')

 ![](img/contributor-guide-start-issue.gif)